Looped Ribbons of Buttercream with Hydrangea- Video!

-Hi everyone!
-Today we're giving you one more reason to love your petal tips!
-In this video tutorial, you will learn an elegant, yet surprisingly simple way to decorate your cakes in ribbons of buttercream.
+You will learn an elegant, yet surprisingly simple way to decorate your cakes in ribbons of buttercream.

 As a finishing touch, we've added a simple buttercream hydrangea.
 We hope that you enjoy the tutorial!
+I love the dimension that hydrangeas add to a cake, and they are so easy to make!
+Love that pop of pink in our white cake design.

-(Our tiers are a double barrel 6" topped with a 4".
-We've used our fluffy vanilla buttercream recipe from the Recipes section.
 If you are new to double barrel cakes or tier stacking, we have a tutorial for both techniques in our video section.)

 Petal tips: We used a Wilton 104 for the looped buttercream, and a Wilton 2D for the hydrangea.